 Netheril is a myth for later residents of the Forgotten Realms, a tale of lost greatness and hubris.
-Archwizards would lop the tops of mountains, flip them and establish floating cities.
+Archwizards would lop the tops off mountain peaks, flip them and construct floating cities.
 Mythallars powered magic and devices for even the common citizens, a mirror of our modern consumer culture.
 Humans could live astonishingly long lifespans.

 The Arcane Age endured for several thousand years until a man decided he would replace a god through a 12th-level spell, Karsus’ Avatar.
 It did not go as planned.

 The land had already been wilting.
 When the casting went awry, Netheril was laid waste.
 Cities fell from the sky, plunging their citizens to their deaths in a relentless apocalypse.

 1996 … slade & Jim Butler … TSR 1147 … ISBN 0786904372

 Netheril in PDF at DriveThruRPG – The Netheril set has become a collector item in the used market.
 DTRPG has the PDF for only $10.

 Forgotten Realms – Arcane Age: Netheril, Cormanthyr, Myth Drannor at my RPG reference site

 Netheril is a fascinating set.
 In particular, I want to draw attention to the color poster maps.

 Each covers the same region, which would become Anauroch in the modern Forgotten Realms: “Netheril at its Height: The Golden Age” and “Netheril at the Fall: 3520 NY“.